OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     Discuss the Case Iterator

-*DOEDriver*
+*DOEdriver*
 ~~~~~~~~~~~

-    The :term:`DOEDriver` provides the capability to execute a DOE on a workflow.
+    The DOEdriver provides the capability to execute a DOE on a workflow.
     This Driver supports the IHasParameters interface.
 At execution time,
     the driver will use the list of parameters added to it by the user to
     create a specific DOE and then iteratively execute the DOE cases on the